Want insights from national news editors about what makes a story? Click here for our report

 I’ve seen other PRs asking whether it’s still ok to pitch non-Coronavirus-related stories to the media.
 As with every single question related to pitching to the media, the answer lies in ‘research the destination publication!’
 News journalists will undoubtedly be covering the latest developments in the Coronavirus crisis.

 But features desks still have certain ‘slots’ to fill.
 For example, the Daily Mail still runs ‘Femail’ on a Thursday with beauty pages, fashion and first-person stories.
 They may give their stories a Coronavirus angle – ‘what beauty products can you buy in the supermarket now that all the makeup shops are closed’ (for example!), but as you can see it isn’t only the scientists and medics who are making it to print.

 Business publications may still have their weekly ‘How I Made It’ type of sections, but they’ll probably feature someone who has pivoted their business online during this crisis.

 Then there are some media opportunities which are totally unrelated to COVID-19.
 We’ve seen a few requests by journalists on Twitter asking for non-coronavirus story pitches.
-This guide by Radioactive PR sums them up.

 We probably don’t need to say this, because anyone whose tone isn’t subdued in a time like this is either emotionally lacking or in denial!
 Singing about your gains, promoting past achievements that have nothing to do with the current situation, and overly promoting your business or product in a time like this will grate on people, and rightly so.
 If you want to keep up your social media, but don’t know what to say, stick to posting updated and timely articles that genuinely interest you – scientific steps to find a new vaccine for example, or a feel-good story about how a community has come together to help someone in isolation.